CogFormer: Learn All Your Models Once: Sequential sampling models and priors

 The DDM describes binary choices as a process of noisy evidence accumulation toward one of two decision boundaries.
 Let $x(t)$ denote the accumulated evidence at time $t$.
 The evolution of the decision variable follows the stochastic differential equation

 where $\vartheta$ denotes the drift rate, reflecting the average rate of evidence accumulation, $s$ is the diffusion coefficient, and $W_t$ denotes a Wiener process.
-The process starts at an initial state $x(0) = a \, z$, where $z \in [0,1]$, positioned between the two absorbing boundaries at $0$ and $a$.
+The process starts at an initial state $x(0) = z\,a$, where the relative start point $z \in (-1, 1)$ controls the initial bias between the two absorbing boundaries at $-a$ and $+a$.
+A value of $z = 0$ corresponds to an unbiased start, whereas positive (negative) values bias the process toward the upper (lower) boundary.

 A decision is made when the diffusion trajectory first reaches one of the boundaries.
 Let $T_{\text{dec}}$ denote the corresponding first-passage time.
 The observed decision $D$ is determined by the boundary reached: